harupong/rudika/README.md

     git clone https://github.com/harupong/rudika.git
     cd rudika
-    echo "set :path, \"`pwd`\"" >> config/schedule.rb
     bundle install

 Then, `which ffmpeg` to make sure ffmpeg executable is placed in $PATH.
 If not, please install it.

 ## How To Use

-Go into the directory you cloned rudika repo, then `bundle exec ./rudika` to see the help.
+Go into the directory you cloned rudika repo, then `bundle exec rudika` to see the help.

 There commands are available: